AWS EC2 Best Practices

 As a reminder, MemSQL provides native out-of-the-box fault tolerance.

-However, in EC2 environments we see no practical opportunity for storage-level redundancy provisions because:
+However, in EC2 environments storage-level redundancy provisions are not applicable because:

 Instance (Ephemeral) Storage

 EC2 instance types that meet recommendations for a MemSQL server typically come with preconfigured temporary block storage referred to as instance store or ephemeral store.
-Since ephemeral storage is physically attached to the host computer, it delivers superior I/O performance vs. network attached EBS.
+Since ephemeral storage is physically attached to the host computer, it delivers superior I/O performance compared to network-attached EBS.

 Backup and Restore